-Location: 22 kilometres (14 miles) from Vernon in British Columbia
+Location: 22 km (14 miles) from Vernon in British Columbia

 Runs: 130 runs across 1328 skiable hectares (3,282 acres), 12 lifts and over 770ha (1,900 acres) of steep, deep, black and double black diamond runs.

 SilverStar is a big mountain with a small-town feel.
-Located in a picturesque part of British Columbia, SilverStar is a favourite with locals, for its champagne powder and friendly ski village.
+Located in a picturesque part of British Columbia, SilverStar is a favourite among locals, for its champagne powder and friendly ski village.

-What’s cool?
-SilverStar has 42ha (105 acres) of new terrain in Putnam Creek and Silver Woods.
-You can look forward to better grooming this season, with two new Pisten Bully groomers, improved trail signage and a larger selection of rental offerings (including pull sleds and more skate skis).
+- SilverStar has 42ha (105 acres) of new terrain in Putnam Creek and Silver Woods with better grooming, improved trail signage and a larger selection of rental offerings (including pull sleds and more skate skis).

 Location: 15 minutes from Penticton, British Columbia

 Runs: 450 skiable hectares (1,112 acres), four lifts, 75 trails and a variety of bowls, glades and terrain parks.

 Despite the terrific snow, varied terrain and proximity to Penticton, Apex Mountain Resort is still one of British Columbia’s hidden gems.